 Investment implications

 European stocks have recorded a strong start to the year.
 The STOXX Europe 600 index has gained 8.24% year-to-date.
-Under-owned by investors, European stocks have benefited from expectations that European stocks would benefit from an end to the Ukraine war.
+Under-owned by investors, European stocks have benefited from expectations that they would gain from an end to the Ukraine war.
 The ECB’s rate-cutting cycle has supported valuations.
 Immediately following the election, European stocks declined, with the exceptions of the German DAX and the Spanish IBEX.

 In coming weeks, we expect some consolidation.
 The French stock market may outperform in the short term, given that German stocks look overbought.
 In addition to the ECB’s monetary easing, which supports valuations, a possible decline in global energy prices would restore some competitiveness to Europe’s industrial sectors.